trussworks/Engineering-Playbook/infrasec/aws/guardduty.md

 detector in the GuardDuty admin account.
 Accounts that already exist will not have GuardDuty set up in them yet, however.

-## Adding GuardDuty to Existing Accounts
+## Adding GuardDuty to existing accounts

 To add an account to an organization's GuardDuty configuration, in the GuardDuty admin account, you'll need to add an `aws_guardduty_member`